dogweather/forkful/content/en/elixir/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?
-Downloading a web page means fetching its contents over the internet—essentially, what your browser does.
-Programmers do this to automate data extraction, testing, or to interact with web services without a GUI.

 ## How to:
 Elixir, with its powerful HTTP client libraries, makes this task a breeze.
 Here’s how with `HTTPoison`: